creative-area/jquery.datagrid/README.md

 - Simple columns definition
 - Plugins for cell, pager and sorter renderers
 - Events on each step (you do what you want with your data)
-- Convert input in automatic filters
+- Convert from elements (input, select) into automatic filters

 # Configuration